HEMF research projects at the Forschungszentrum Jülich

 Deposition tool, co-evaporation & glovebox for perovskite solar cells and tandem cells

 The general purpose of the equipment is to make different variants of perovskite solar cells, including perovskite-crystalline Si tandem cells, perovskite-perovskite tandem cells and perovskite single junction solar cells.
-The equipment consists essentially of two parts, a deposition cluster and a co-evaporation chamber that will be attached to a glovebox.
-The deposition tool will allow the fabrication of passivation layers, contact layers and tunnel junctions based on amorphous and microcrystalline silicon based alloys for tandem solar cells.
-The co-evaporation chamber will allow the fabrication of the perovskite absorbers and the glovebox will allow users to combine the vacuum processes with wet-chemical processes, to encapsulate the device and to anneal layers in nitrogen atmosphere.
+The equipment consists essentially of two parts, a deposition cluster and a co-evaporation chamber that is attached to a glovebox.
+The deposition tool allows the fabrication of passivation layers, contact layers and tunnel junctions based on amorphous and microcrystalline silicon based alloys for tandem solar cells.
+The co-evaporation chamber allows the fabrication of the perovskite absorbers and the glovebox allows users to combine the vacuum processes with wet-chemical processes, to encapsulate the device and to anneal layers in nitrogen atmosphere.

 Benefits for external users

-- External users will be able to bring in part of the tandem stack prepared, developed and optimized in their home institution and prepare the rest in the HEMF facility to test the complete stack
+- External users can bring in part of the tandem stack prepared, developed and optimized in their home institution and prepare the rest in the HEMF facility to test the complete stack

 - Device, materials and interface characterization is available in Jülich and external users can benefit from that

-- In particular solar cell characterization optimized for tandem cells will be available for HEMF users
+- In particular solar cell characterization optimized for tandem cells is available for HEMF users

 |• SHJ solar cell baseline AK-1000 by Meyer Burger